The House of Patola

 A Journey Woven from Passion, Purpose, and Fabric

-At The House of Patola, design has never been just about fashion it has been our way of life.
-From the very beginning, we chose fabric over readymade dresses and crafted our own expressions through local artisans.
-What began as a personal choice slowly revealed itself as the foundation of our journey.
+At The House of Patola, design has never been just about fashion.
+It has always been our way of life, shaped by Patola and Patola silk, craftsmanship, and Indian clothing traditions.
+From the very beginning, we chose fabric over readymade online dresses, creating our own Indian outfits through skilled local artisans.
+What began as a personal choice slowly revealed itself as the foundation of our journey into Indian ethnic wear.

 The turning point came when our founder, Pujaa Shah, welcomed her daughter into the world.
-With that came a desire to build something meaningful not just a brand, but a legacy her daughter could look up to.
-This label was born from that vision, a reflection of identity, culture, and purpose.
+With that moment came a desire to build something meaningful.
+Not just a brand, but a legacy rooted in traditional Indian clothing that her daughter could one day look up to.
+This label was born from that vision, reflecting identity, culture, and purpose through Indo Western outfits for women designed for today’s generation.

-We are not defined by conventional certifications.
-Instead, we bring instinct, emotion, and an unshakable connection to tradition and heritage.
-Every piece we create carries this essence: a celebration of passion, culture, and individuality.
+We are not defined by conventional certifications or fleeting trends.
+Instead, we are guided by instinct, emotion, and an unshakable connection to Patola heritage.
+Every piece we create, from designer gowns and lehenga dress styles to festive dresses for women and wedding outfit collections, carries this essence.
+A celebration of Indian wear, individuality, and timeless craftsmanship expressed through modern Indo Western attire.

 Collections